dappnode/DAppNodeDocs/docs/smooth.md

 ### Higher rewards?

-A Solo staker proposes 5 or 6 blocks on average per year.
+A Solo staker proposes 3 blocks on average per year.
 The chances of getting a "Lottery Block" are very slim, and most likely we are going to get rewards on the order of 0.00-something ETH.

 If we pool together all our rewards, we have collectively a much higher chance of getting lottery blocks, and then we divide the big payout among all participants!
 It's the same concept as Bitcoin Mining Pools.